2. How the development process works¶

 5.2.21 was the final stable update of the 5.2 release.

-Some kernels are designated “long term” kernels; they will receive support for a longer period.
-As of this writing, the current long term kernels and their maintainers are:
+Some kernels are designated "long term" kernels; they will receive support for a longer period.
+Please refer to the following link for the list of active long term kernel versions and their maintainers:

 The selection of a kernel for long-term support is purely a matter of a maintainer having the need and the time to maintain that release.
 There are no known plans for long-term support for any specific upcoming release.